 45. Dark Violet Balayage Waves

-Shiny and dark violet hair colors are dominant in this beautiful balayage, but a touch of amethyst warms up the lovely loose waves.
+Shiny and dark purple hair colors are dominant in this beautiful balayage, but a touch of amethyst warms up the lovely loose waves.

 46. Oil Spill Curls